alexgreen0606/Learning-Labyrinth/README.md

 docker compose up
 ```

-4. Open `localhost:3000` URL in your browser to start using the app!
+4. Open `localhost:3000` in your browser to start using the app!